 Constance Scharff, also known by the name Ahuva Batya, has a Ph.D. in Transformative Studies, specializing in addiction recovery.
-She is the Senior Addiction Research Fellow and Director of Addiction Research for the Cliffside Malibu addiction treatment center.
+She is the Director of Addiction Research and Community Education for the Cliffside Malibu addiction treatment center.

 Dr. Scharff is an award-winning author and dedicated advocate for women and girls.
 She has written two books, the best-selling Ending Addiction for Good and an award-winning poetry book, Meeting God at Midnight.
 Dr. Scharff writes regularly for several blogs and websites, including Psychology Today and Huffington Post.
 Her subjects include mental health, addiction, and access to mental health care.